 No scientific studies have found a direct link between mold exposure and behavioral symptoms, like memory loss or fatigue.

 One 2020 animal study found that exposure to both toxic and nontoxic mold spores interfered with the production of neurons, or brain cells, in mice.
 This could contribute to issues like:

 - memory loss

 - slow reaction time

 - difficulty processing emotions

 - vision problems

-In many cases, exposure to toxic mold doesn’t require medical treatment.
-If you experience cold-like symptoms after exposure to potentially toxic mold, these symptoms will likely fade on their own with no long-term effects once you remove yourself from the environment with the mold.
+In many cases, exposure to mold doesn’t require medical treatment.
+If you experience cold-like symptoms after exposure to mold, talk with your doctor.
+They can help determine whether mold allergy could be contributing to your symptoms.